 On the other hand we can experience an increase on our own self-esteem when we offer positive words about other people and their self-esteem freely and honestly.
 Speaking well of others with empathy makes our self-esteem grow.

 Sometimes we judge other people and their behavior faster than we think.
-We see how they behave in the office or at home, we see them eating or speaking and immediately we make judgements about them.
+We see how they behave in the office or at home, we see them eating or speaking and immediately we make judgments about them.
 At the same time we don’t love to be judged ourselves so easily.

 Did you ever think about the reasons for judging another?
 It seems to make life easier when we judge and classify.
-We don’t have to think anymore about their behavior because our judgement makes them predictable.
+We don’t have to think anymore about their behavior because our judgment makes them predictable.
 At the other side when we are judged we feel how difficult it is to change made opinions about us.
-Nobody is one type in each life situation, nobody should be locked in unchangeable judgement.
+Nobody is one type in each life situation, nobody should be locked in unchangeable judgment.

-Esteem teaches us to leave away these thoughts of judgements.
+Esteem teaches us to leave away these thoughts of judgments.
 It keeps our eyes open for other people.
 Esteem doesn’t judge because it’s important to stay unbiased toward others.
 It’s important for esteem to give everybody the chance to change their behavior, to learn and to grow.

 An esteem-full approach makes you open-minded toward others such as you’d like others to be toward you.